Mental Health Blogs

 Prioritize Your Projects

-Part of the meeting’s work was to prioritize the projects.
-Which were the most important?
-Which were the most fun?
-Which were only fun, but not truly important?
+Part of the meeting's work was to prioritize the projects.
+Which was the most important?
+Which was the most fun?
+Which was only fun, but not truly important?
 I knew I needed fun projects to keep my sanity, but these meetings would help me clearly see which projects were distractions.
 I would compare what I spent my time on versus what I wished I spent my time on.

 For example, I eventually had to decide between art and writing.
 If I worked on art, I couldn’t work on writing.
 One had to be the more important project.
 This was a difficult decision and I tried to do both for some time, but neither progressed.
 Eventually, the lack of progress let me know which project I wanted more than the other, and I elected to focus on writing.
 Only then did I make progress in my writing goals.